wp-plugins/download-monitor/readme.txt

    5. Once activated, go to the Manage > Downloads.
    6. That's it, you're done.
 You can now add downloads.

-= Upgrade instructions from v1.5/1.6 =

-Already using download monitor?
-This release has a new folder/file name so:

-   1. upload the new files to the plugin directory (do not put in old download monitor folder)
-   2. Copy the contents of the old user_uploads folder into the new via ftp (and don't forget to set the permissions of the folder to 777)
-   3. de-activate the old version
-   4. Activate the new and your done.

-It uses the same database; nothing in the database has changed.
-After your made sure its working you can remove the old download monitor plugin directory.

-= Upgrade instructions from v2.0.6 =

-Due to the new wordpress update system, the upload directory can no longer be within the plugin folder; wordpress deletes it.
-Therefore the plugin directory is now the uploads folder in the wp-content folder.
-ENSURE YOU MOVE DOWNLOADS HERE BEFORE UPGRADING!
-The plugin will convert the urls to the new directory on activation.

 == Frequently Asked Questions ==

 = My hits arn't showing up! =